Areas of Focus

 Tier 3 – Grant Requests over $25,000

-Submission Deadlines: Grant applications are accepted for review four times a year (that is, generally on a quarterly basis).
-The next grant application deadline is January 31, 2019.
+Submission Deadlines: In 2019, grant applications will be accepted for review three times a year: January 31, May 31 and September 30.
+The next grant application deadline is January 31, 2020.

 Application Requirements: Grants over $25,000 require the on-line application form to be completed.
-An orgnisation may receive no more than two Tier 3 grants in a twelve month period (one year)
+An organisation may receive no more than two Tier 3 grants in a twelve month period (one year)

 Grant Decision Timeline: Grant applicants can expect to know if their grant request is approved within 2 months.

 Letter of Intent (LOI) Requirements: Grant requests over $25,000 from NEW grantees or for grant activity NOT currently funded by the Foundation require a two-step process:

 - Submission of an on-line LOI for review and approval.
 The next deadline is December 15, 2019

 - Submission of an on-line Grant Application (following LOI approval)

 The LOI is a brief over-view that will enable the Foundation to ascertain if the project is within our mission and budget.
 It allows us to provide applicants with feedback on whether our funding budget can accommodate the amount requested, prior to completing the full application form.
 Applicants should receive a response to their LOI within one month.